tbone-framework/TBone/README.md

 ## Nonblocking

 TBone was designed to develop asynchorous web applications and web services.
-The entire infrastructure is build around `coroutines`.
+The entire infrastructure was built around `coroutines`.
 TBone utilizes only asynchronous 3rd party components to make sure that your app is truly nonblocking.

 ## Requirements